icgrp/ese532_handouts/_sources/hw3/u96v2_setup.md

 - Once you finish writing the image to the SD card, slide it into your Ultra96's SD card slot.

 #### Boot the Ultra96 (Environment - Personal Computer with Linux)
 - The instructions here are for users running Linux on their personal computers.
-For Windows users, skim these through, and go to {ref}`boot_windows`.
+For Windows and Mac users, skim these through, and then go to {ref}`boot_windows` or {ref}`boot_mac`.
 - Make sure you have the board connected as shown in {numref}`ultra96-setup`.
 - We will use two terminals on our host computer:
-    - the first terminal will be used to copy binaries into the Ultra96
+    - the first terminal will be used to copy binaries onto the Ultra96
     - the second terminal will be used to access the serial console of the Ultra96
 - We will now open the serial console of the Ultra96.
   You can use any program like `minicom`, `gtkterm` or `PuTTY` to connect to our serial port.